jiansonglei/jiansonglei.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student with the College of Computer, National University of Defense Technology (NUDT).
+I am a Research Assistant with the College of Computer, National University of Defense Technology (NUDT).
 I was visiting the Advanced Analytics Institute, University of Technology Sydney (UTS) during 09/2016-09/2018 and working with Professor Longbing Cao.
-I pursued my doctoral study in advance at NUDT in 2015 and I got my Bachalor Degree at NUDT in 2013.
+I pursued my doctoral study in advance at NUDT in 2015 and I got my Doctor Degree at NUDT in 06/2019.

 Research
 ========